finos/FDC3/docs/agent-bridging/ref/raiseIntent.md

 }
 ```

 When `Slack` produces an `IntentResult` from its `IntentHandler`, or the intent handler finishes running without returning a result, it should send a further `raiseIntentResultResponse` message to indicate that its finished running and to pass any `IntentResult` onto the raising application (setting either `payload.context` or `payload.channel` to indicate the type of the `IntentResult`).
+There is no need to provide a `source` field in this response as the source information was already provided in the `raiseIntentResponse` message preceeding it.

 ```json
 // agent-B -> DAB